-(What I liked most about the seminar was…) Had good information.
+(What I liked most about the seminar was…) Learning to rig correctly.

-(What I liked most about the seminar was…) Knowledge of the instructor.
+(What I liked most about the seminar was…) Understanding the weight reduction in angles.

 This crane training course highlights electrical maintenance procedures for all types of A.C. crane controls including A.C. full magnetic, stepless and adjustable frequency drives.
 This crane course is considered the basic orientation to electrical maintenance.

 - Identify the function and operation of single speed, two speed, step type, secondary reactor and adjustable frequency A.C. crane controls

 - Analyze power and control circuits

 - Identify problematic motor symptoms and correct their causes

 - Perform control system inspections, tests and adjustments